Na00s/sentence2song/README.md

 # sentence2song
 This repository contains the sentence to playlist recommender modeling.

+The Data was collected by leveraging the genius API.

 Two models where tried out:
 - TFIDF + cosign similarity
 - BERT + cosign similarity.